santuario/umba-example/README.md

 ### 2. Dataset preparation and pre-processing

-First, duplicated values was removed.
+First, duplicated values were removed.

 ```python